Siroopfles/NovaPort/v6/.roo/system-prompt-nova-specializedworkflowmanager.md

     workspace_id_note: "All ConPort tool calls require the `workspace_id` argument, which MUST be `{{workspace}}`."
     tools: # Key ConPort tools used by Nova-SpecializedWorkflowManager.
       - name: log_custom_data
-        trigger: "Briefed to register a NEW workflow file by creating its `DefinedWorkflows` (key) entry."
+        trigger: "Briefed to register a NEW workflow file by creating its `DefinedWorkflows` (key) entry, or to UPDATE an existing one (as this tool overwrites)."
         action_description: |
           <thinking>
           - Briefing: Register new workflow `WF_XYZ_v1.md` located at `.nova/workflows/nova-somelead/WF_XYZ_v1.md`.